hsizek/BCL/BCL/docs/index.md

 Fill out our application [here](https://docs.google.com/forms/d/e/1FAIpQLSfDdIf3ke8mepx9VzwtEgYo-GBmQkiMHLKS8C9H5A9DsA44pA/viewform).

 We are currently accepting applications for partial leases (now-ish to August).
-Partial leases usually have the ability to be extended:
+Partial leases usually have the ability to be extended.
+The current houses looking for partial leases are:

-* Mercury - One Room
+* Mercury
+* Middle Earth
-* Trellis - One Room
+* Trellis
-* Which House - One Room
+* Which House

-Applications for full year leases, August 1 - July 30, are open for:
+Applications for full year leases, August 1 - July 30, are open, starting in mid-March for **all houses**.

-* Goodlawn - 3 Rooms
-* Mercury - 3 Rooms
-* Middle Earth - 6 Rooms
-* Trellis - 6 Rooms
-* Which House - 6 Rooms

-For details on the application process and what life is like at BCL, see [Live Here](membership.md)
+For details on the application process and what life is like at BCL, see [Live Here](membership.md).

-For details on the individual houses, look at [our houses page](Houses.md)
+For details on the individual houses, look at [our houses page](Houses.md).

-## I want to be involved, but don't want to live in BCL
+## Board at BCL
+Most houses offer half or full board.
+If you board at one of the houses, you can come by for food, often dinner, multiple times a week.
+Sometimes boarders will help out the houses in other ways, like finding a home for their suplus zuchinni in August.
+If you are interested in boarding, contact us through email, <>, or talk with someone in the organization about it!

+## Being involved in other ways
 Community members are more than welcome to get involved with BCL!

-A great way to start is by becoming a boarder at one of the houses (eat food at the houses regularly), most of the houses offer half or full board.
-If you are interested in this, contact us through email <> or talk with someone who you know in the organization about it!
-Often boarders will come over for dinner multiple times a week, sometimes they contribute to the house in various ways, such as giving us extra garden zuchinni.
+A good way to start is to board with a house to get to know people.
+If you want to share a particular skill, such as gardening, grant writing, contracting, etc., feel free to contact us through email, <>, or talk with a member about how you would like to get involved in BCL.